lingeringsocket/shlurd/docs/readme.md

 On close examination, the conventions of interactive fiction for processing player utterances directed at the game interpreter are somewhat peculiar.
-For questions or statements, the interpreter responds based on the state of the player character's own phenomenal world.
 For commands, the interpreter processes them as if the player character were in self-conversation.
 So, the command `throw the rock` is executed as if the statement `the player-character throws the rock` were being recorded as a new event in the history of the game world.
+Likewise, for questions or statements, phlebotinum's interpreter responds based on the state of the player character's own phenomenal world.

 The game interpreter may also play a part in the cause and effect logic of the game world.
 Narrative output can be inserted by `the